Kattenelvis/Obsidian-Vault-master/Book Idea (AI Safety textbook)/Alignment.md

 - [Risks From Learned Optimization](https://www.alignmentforum.org/s/r9tYkB2a8Fp4DN8yB)

-# Truthful AI
+## Truthful AI
 Truth-maximiser and whether or not a happiness-maximiser would also need to be a truth-maximiser (convergent instrumental goals).

+May put consciousness through misery to explore truths about consciousness.

-# Satisfisers AI that doesn't try to hard.
+## Satisfisers AI that doesn't try to hard.
 	They have an easy time becoming maximisers though due to gaining more utility by increasing it's credence that it is satisficing.

-# Ontology change --> Value change

-Cite that paper here

-Let's say you value flowers.
-More flower = more good.
-Here's a tulip 🌷.
-But what about venus fly trap?
-Mushroom?
-Edge-cases and fuzziness of objects and object demarcation for familial resemblences on what counts as flower or not can change.

-$O_1 \rightarrow O_2$

-As such, what is valued can drift over time.
-Value drift as a due to ontology shift is plausible.

-# Corrigibility, Explainability, Truthful, Interpretable AI
+## Corrigibility, Explainability, Truthful, Interpretable AI

 In recent years, in AI safety research there have been a rise in research programs aimed at creating AI that is corrigible (machine unlearning) explainable (explain why it takes actions or says something, giving justification) truthful (and honest) and interpretable.